-- a) The date that any benefit option under the health plan is terminated. - b) The date a spouse ceases to be a dependent due to a divorce. - c) The last day of the month in which a dependent child ceases to satisfy the eligibility requirements for a dependent under the medical plan. - d) The date a dependent dies. - e) The date that your coverage terminates, or for a dependent in the event of your death, the last day of the month in which you die. - f) The first day of the month during which you fail to pay any required premium on behalf of your dependents. - g) The date that you terminate coverage for your dependents.
+- a) The date that any benefit option under the health plan is terminated. - b) You divorce.
+Coverage for your spouse ends on the date the divorce is final. - c) The last day of the month in which a dependent child ceases to satisfy the eligibility requirements for a dependent under the medical plan. - d) The date a dependent dies. - e) The date that your coverage terminates, or for a dependent in the event of your death, the last day of the month in which you die. - f) The last day of the month in which you last paid the required monthly premium on behalf of your dependents. - g) The date that you terminate coverage for your dependents.